Pet care tips for three-legged dogs

 Watch for elbow hygroma: Elbow hygroma is a condition caused when dogs place too much weight on one elbow, resulting in swelling and a buildup of fluid.
 Young dogs are the most susceptible to this condition, since they haven’t formed a protective callous yet, and young three-legged dogs are especially susceptible to this condition.
 Make sure your dog has a soft bed made of orthopedic foam and talk to your vet about additional steps you can take to prevent this condition.

-A tripod-friendly home: For meal time, an elevated food and water bowl will help your pet keep its balance.
-To prevent household slips, you can put down some carpet runners with a non-slip pad underneath in areas with smooth flooring and on stairs.
+A tripod-friendly home: For meal time, an elevated food and water bowl will help your pet keep their balance.
+To prevent household slips, you can put down some carpet runners with a non-slip pad underneath in areas with smooth flooring.
+Minimal stairs is recommended if possible.
+If stairs are unavoidable, supervision is recommended, and you should help your pup up and down the stairs.
+Installing ramps is a great option!
 If your dog has recently lost his or her leg, it may take some time to relearn how to get around your house.
 Make sure you monitor your dog closely to prevent any accidents and to see if there are any areas that may be causing some difficulty.
 If you have a yard, also check for uneven surfaces or potential tripping hazards.

-Although three-legged dogs are physically different than other dogs, they do share something in common – they can be amazing and loving pets.
+Although three-legged dogs are physically different than other dogs, they do share something in common – they can be amazing and loving furry family members.

 Testimonial